So you want to learn to play piano. Great! Millions of people across the world who share your interest in this awesome instrument.

-There are a few different approaches to how to play piano, so getting started might feel a little intimidating.
+There are different approaches to how to play piano, so getting started might feel a little intimidating.
 But there is a simple, relatively fast way to learn how to teach yourself piano.
-It’s called chord-based playing, and if you want to quick results it is worth checking out piano chords.
+It’s called chord-based playing piano.
+If you want quick results, it is worth checking out piano chords.

 What’s The Difference?

 Sometimes people email me asking what the difference is between chord-based piano playing and the “normal” way.
 What they’re picturing as “normal” are probably traditional lessons plus lots of at-home practice.

 In traditional lessons, you learn sheet music, music theory and either children’s songs or classical compositions.
 It probably takes years of practice before your results are enjoyable for anyone other than your built-in fan club (parents and grandparents).
 Does that sound about right?

 Lessons based on basic piano chords are about as far from all of that as you can get without actually walking away from the piano.
 This is a streamlined, simplified way of learning to play real, modern songs of your choice as quickly as possible.

 What do you have to do to learn chord-based playing?
 You need to learn a few specific things, then apply your knowledge.